 Today after breakfast you will be transferred to Cape Town International Airport where you will board your scheduled flight to Johannesburg to connect with your outbound flight.

-- Welcome on arrival at OR Tambo International Airport and transfer to D’Oreale Grande Hotel
+- Welcome on arrival at OR Tambo International Airport.
+Transfer to D’Oreale Grande Hotel

-- 1 night accommodation at D’Oreale Grande Hotel including dinner and breakfast
+- 1 night accommodation at D’Oreale Grande Hotel including breakfast

 - Transfer from the D’Oreale Grande Hotel to OR Tambo International Airport